Skip to contents

 Value

 Data frame of cross-species conservation measures per module.
-In addition to the relevant columns of the input "tree_stats", it contains 6 or 7 new columns:
+In addition to the relevant columns of the input "tree_stats", it contains additional columns:

 Numeric, the fitted total tree length/subtree length of a species.